mli/new-docs/guide/index.rst

       :title: For PyTorch users
       :link: pytorch/pytorch-to-gluon.html

-      Compare MXNet and PyTorch to implement a MLP to train MNIST.
+      Compare MXNet and PyTorch to implement a MLP model to train MNIST.

 MXNet for deep learning algorithms